tambej29/SQL/Pizza Analyst/pizza analysis results.md

 ### Pizza Analysis

-1. Which is the highest and lowest selling pizza?
+1. Which is the highest priced and lowest priced pizza?

 ```sql
 SELECT DISTINCT *